 Partnerships to Advance Science

-The MRF has established important partnerships with leading research organizations.
+The MRF has established important partnerships with leading organizations to accelerate melanoma research.
 Specific partnerships include:

 The Clinical Trials Transformation Initiative (CTTI)

 Clinical Trials Transformation Initiative (CTTI): the MRF is a member of CTTI, a public-private partnership that consist of more than 80 organizations across government, industry, and foundations.
 The goal of this group is to increase the quality and efficiency of clinical trials.

 The MRF strives to increase melanoma research funding through the Department of Defense.
 In addition to our lobbying efforts, the MRF recently partnered with the DoD to record the 2020 Melanoma Research Program Funding Opportunities: Tips for Success webinar.
 Donna Kimbark, PhD, outlines the application process, a variety of tips for success, and the importance of the pre-application submission deadline.

 In 2020, the MRF led a coalition of advocates to successfully secure $20 million in dedicated research funding for the Department of Defense Melanoma Research Program.
 Pre-proposals for the 2020 awards are due by November 12, 2020 at 5pm ET.
 For those invited to submit a proposal, final applications will be due on November 30, 2020.
 Additional information about the grants and eligibility requirements can be found on the Congressionally Directed Medical Research Program (CDMRP) website.